yxf/substrate-redpacket/README.md

 # Substrate RedPacket Module

-  RedPacket(红包) is a easy way for airdropping.
+  RedPacket(红包) is an easy way for airdropping.
 You can create a RedPacket that reserve some funds, others can claim partial funds from the RedPacket for free.
 Finally, the RedPacket can be distributed by creator after expiration or after claiming all funds.

 ## Build